murrellrr/celastrina/@celastrina/http/README.md

 BAM!
 That's it!

-####Wait, you said Authentication and Authorization, what about roles?
+####Wait, you said Authentication AND Authorization, what about roles?
 Whoa, slow your role child! _Queue Batman and Robin *slap* meme and slapping sound_ I got a soap box for this one...

 _Queue wavy line fade-out_